 Wild 'mixed' habitats A resident wrote: 'The greatest value of green spaces for wildlife comes when they have a mix of habitats - including short/mown grass, grazing pasture, flower meadows not mown till autumn, bramble patches/understorey, hedges, dry stone walls(insects) and trees of different sizes.
 They all add together.
 The Parish Woods by Artle Beck behind Fell View have a good mix.'
-The wild character features many mature and maturing trees and saplings, including oak, elder, alder, ash, beech, sycamore, silver birch, and one substantial crab apple, makes it very beautiful while the central area is covered by low vegetation and shade loving plants, including nettles, docks, plaintain, avons, wild raspberry and bramble...... (too small an area for official data recordings to be extracted with statistical validity).
+The wild character features many mature and maturing trees and saplings, including oak, elder, alder, ash, beech, sycamore, silver birch, and one substantial crab apple, makes it very beautiful while the central area is covered by low vegetation and shade loving plants, including nettles, docks, plaintain, avons, wild raspberry and bramble....... (too small an area for official data recordings to be extracted with statistical validity).

 The consequence of this diversity of plants and trees and the seasonal availability of flowers and seeds offers a rich habitat for other wildlife, especially birds and invertebrates.
 Future maintenance There is at present no regular maintenance of the parish woodland, but the character appears to be stable so that intervention is not obviously required.
-There is very little litter, nevertheless there is scope for the regular litter picks in the village to include it in future.
 The relative steepness of the entry path would deter some less able people, but there is future potential for some informal form of exploratory trail within the woodland for family use without compromising the special value to older young people.
 Sustainability Green spaces contribute to quality of place.
 Quality of place is a key factor in attracting investment, jobs and growth to an area.
 It is also important in making an area an attractive place to live, work and spend leisure time.
 So green spaces have real economic value to the surrounding area, in addition to creating community well-being.
 'Locality toolkit' The evidence supports the contribution of the Parish Woodland as a Local Green Space to achieve sustainable development, providing economic, social and environmental gains jointly and simultaneously through the neighbourhood plan as part of the planning system.
 It is especially important to the local community because of the historical significance of the roman milestone; and important to the health and wellbeing and economic future through creativity and design, of those local young people for whom there is no provision at present.